drivendataorg/cloudpathlib/CONTRIBUTING.md

 ### Adding dependencies

 We want `cloudpathlib` to be as lightweight as possible.
-Our strong preference is to not take any external dependencies for the library outside of the official SDK for the cloud provider.
+Our strong preference is to not take any external dependencies for the library outside of the official software development kit (SDK) for the cloud provider.
 If you want to add a dependency, please open an issue to discuss it first.
 Library depencies are tracked in `pyproject.toml`.

 Dependencies that are only needed for building documentation, development, linting, formatting, or testing can be added to `requirements-dev.txt`, and are not subject to the same scrutiny.